 If you’re thinking about heading off on an around the world trip, either as a family, a couple or on your own, the planning is all the same.
 It all starts with an idea, a little seed planted somewhere in your brain, leading you to spend countless hours planning, budgeting and researching.
 We planned our family around the world trip the same way we would have if we were going alone.
 The only difference was dealing with schooling!
-Whether you’re planning a backpacking trip around the world, or a family trip around the world (which can also involve backpacking), this guide will cover everything you need to know to make your dream a reality.
+Whether you’re planning a solo-backpacking trip around the world, or a family trip around the world (which can also involve backpacking), this guide will cover everything you need to know to make your dream a reality.

 Our Family Gap Year story

 The summer of 2007, a year after getting married, Randy and I went on a 2-month backpacking trip around Europe.
 As we entered the Czech Republic we met a couple in their early thirties.
 They had sold everything and were planning on travelling the world for 2-3 years.
 It was a completely new concept for us.
 We started talking about how much we’d love to do something similar, but by saving up rather than selling our stuff.
 At the time I had just finished my first year of optometry school.
 I was already committed to 3 more years and a LOT of debt!
 We quickly set the idea aside and carried on with life.

 I graduated from optometry school pregnant with Calais, moved to our current home town, and settled into a job.
 We continued to travel after Calais was born, taking her to 7 countries and 3 continents by the time she was 3.
 At 6, she’d been to 13 countries on 4 continents.
 Her little sister, at 4, was only one country (Iceland) behind her.